 You may be unaware, but Snowbird actually hosts one of Utah’s longest-running cultural events each year: Oktoberfest.
 Since 1973, Snowbird has provided beer lovers with an alpine escape to enjoy cooler temps and beautiful fall foliage, all while sipping delicious libations and sampling authentic German fare.
-This year’s 46th annual Oktoberfest will continue to offer a huge number of diversions for kids and adults in addition to over 50 beers, wine, and a Jägermeister tent.
-The festival will run Saturdays and Sundays starting August 18 through October 21st and the Monday of Labor Day.
-Definitely, don’t miss the Major League Eating (MLE) sanctioned bratwurst eating contest on August 25th when professional eaters and amateurs alike will stuff as many brats into their bellies as possible in a ten-minute period.
+This year’s 47th annual Oktoberfest will continue to offer a huge number of diversions for kids and adults in addition to over 50 beers and wine.
+The festival will run Saturdays and Sundays starting through October 20th with the Grand Oktoberfest Weekend falling over the Labor Day Holiday.

-If cramming meat into your gullet isn’t your style, consider participating in the Cirque Series Snowbird Race on September 8th.
+If cramming beer and brats down your gullet isn’t your style, consider participating in the Cirque Series Snowbird Race on Saturday, September 7th.
 This grueling race challenges runners in an 8.7-mile course with 3,566 feet of climbing.
 If you prefer to earn your beer, this would be a rugged diversion before heading off to Oktoberfest to celebrate completing such an insane feat!
-More on the Cirque Series and trail running here.
+More on trail running options here.

-While visiting Oktoberfest, make a day of it and head up early to take advantage of scenic tram rides, the climbing wall, hiking, mountain biking on the Big Mountain Trail, a spa treatment, or testing your physical fitness in the new Woodward Wrecktangle.
-Each Oktoberfest will be accompanied by local vendors, live music, ample food options, and the haunting call of the Alpenhorns atop Hidden Peak at 3:15 each day.
+While visiting Oktoberfest, make a day of it and head up early to take advantage of scenic tram rides, the climbing wall, hiking, mountain biking on the Big Mountain Trail, a spa treatment, or testing your physical prowess on the Woodward Wrecktangle.
+Each Oktoberfest will be accompanied by local vendors, live music, ample food options, and the haunting call of the Alpenhorns atop Hidden Peak at 3:00 PM each day.

 A great way to spend a summer Sunday is to head on up to Snowbasin Resort for activities aplenty and their always free Blues, Brews, & BBQ concert series.
-The concerts run every Sunday, June 10th through September 30th on the expansive lawn and patio behind Earl's Lodge at the Snowbasin base area.
+The concerts run every Sunday through September 8th on the expansive lawn and patio behind Earl's Lodge at the Snowbasin Base Area.
 Make room in your belly by taking a hike, playing a round of disc golf, or enjoying the 26 miles of mountain biking trails before making a beeline for the lawn to grab great seats.

 Musical acts begin at approximately 12:00 pm and typically, three bands or acts will run through 5:30 pm.
 The headlining band will usually begin their set around 4:00 pm.
 Kids will discover games and activities and Snowbasin’s award-winning BBQ will satisfy hungry patrons as they enjoy the ambiance and cool air on the lawn.
 Bring your own chairs and blankets for this festival-style event.
 Leashed dogs are also welcome to attend.

-In this climate of political tumult, sometimes the only antidote is laughter, and you’re guaranteed a bellyful at the Salt Lake Acting Company’s 40th rendition of their annual production of Saturday’s Voyeur.
-Bring your own food or picnic (seriously) to this cabaret-style show that aims to lampoon and add levity to current events on both the national and local scale.
-While irreverently poking fun at all the oddities that make Utah special and unique, the Salt Lake Acting company manages to provide satirical relief and witty commentary on current events and happenings.
+In this climate of political tumult, sometimes the only antidote is laughter, and you’re guaranteed a bellyful at the Salt Lake Acting Company’s 41st rendition the annual Saturday’s Voyeur.
+This cabaret-style show lampoons current events at national and local levels.
+While irreverently poking fun at all the oddities that make Utah special and unique, the Salt Lake Acting company provides satirical relief and witty commentary on current events and happenings.
 The decidedly silly atmosphere reminds us all to take time for a little comedic relief now and then.
-The 2018 show will run June 27th through September 2nd; be sure to book tickets well in advance, as this popular show often sells out.
+The 2019 show has been extended through September 15th; be sure to book tickets well in advance, as this popular show often sells out.

 Early in the morning on a misty September weekend, more than 20 hot air balloons gather for a free and inspiring spectacle.
-The 5th annual Autumn Aloft event celebrates color, form, and the carefree nature of mountain living with morning hot air balloon parades on September 15th and 16th and an evening Candlestick procession on Main Street on the 15th.
+The annual Autumn Aloft event celebrates color, form, and the carefree nature of mountain living with morning hot air balloon parades on September 14th and 15th and an evening Candlestick procession on Main Street at 8:00 PM on the 14th.
 While rides aren’t available to the public, the sight is worth waking up early for.
 You never know which forms the balloons will take and it’s an especially perfect event for awe-struck children or avid photographers.
 You may run across Donald Duck, jack-o-lanterns, a winsome frog, a gremlin, or Mr. Peanut.